 Repligen Corporation to Present at KeyBanc Life Science and MedTech Investor Forum

-/EIN News/ -- WALTHAM, Mass., March 14, 2023 (GLOBE NEWSWIRE) -- Repligen Corporation (NASDAQ:RGEN), a life sciences company focused on bioprocessing technology leadership, today announced that it will present virtually at the KeyBanc Life Science and MedTech Investor Forum being held March 21-22.
+WALTHAM, Mass., March 14, 2023 (GLOBE NEWSWIRE) -- Repligen Corporation RGEN, a life sciences company focused on bioprocessing technology leadership, today announced that it will present virtually at the KeyBanc Life Science and MedTech Investor Forum being held March 21-22.
 Tony J. Hunt, President and Chief Executive Officer, will participate in an analyst-led discussion on Tuesday, March 21, at 1:30 p.m.
 EDT.

 A live webcast of the presentation will be accessible through the Investor Relations section of the Company's website, and will be available for replay for a limited period of time following the conference event.